holochain-immersive/forum-happ/EXERCISES.md

 - In the `create_comment` function, after the comment is created, create a link from the `comment_on` hash to the `comment` hash.

+*Note: there is not any tests for this step, so if you run `EXERCISE=2 STEP=3 npm test` won't result in an error.

 4. Create a function `get_comments_on` that receives a `ActionHash` for a post and returns all the comments that have been created for that post, in the form of a `Vec<Record>`.

 5. Create a function `delete_comment` that receives the `ActionHash` of the comment that is to be deleted, and deletes that comment.